-One of these post drug syndromes is Post-SSRI sexual dysfunction (PSSD), which is a poorly understood and understudied medical condition that involves persistent symptoms of genital numbness and sexual dysfunction following an exposure to, and withdrawal from, a psychiatric medication such as (but not limited to) an SSRI or SNRI (Bala et al. 2018).
+One of these post drug syndromes is Post-SSRI sexual dysfunction (PSSD), which is a poorly understood and understudied medical condition that involves persistent symptoms of genital numbness and sexual dysfunction following an exposure to, and withdrawal from, a psychiatric medication such as (but not limited to) SSRIs or SNRIs (Bala et al. 2018).
 In addition, PSSD patients frequently report experiencing additional symptoms such as emotional blunting, cognitive impairment and anhedonia.
-Reports also indicate that the syndrome may be seen as a spectrum where patients' symptoms vary in presentation and can range from mild to severely debilitating.
+Reports indicate that the syndrome may be seen as a spectrum where patients' symptoms vary in presentation and can range from mild to severely debilitating.